Keeping Keiki Safe in The Home

 • Keep the bathroom door shut at all times, and never allow an infant or toddler into the bathroom alone,” Sia says.
 “Also, keep toiletries, cleansers, beauty products and medications out of reach in a secured cabinet, and consider faucet covers to decrease risk of cuts or bruises from contact.”

-• Make sure toilet lids are secured in the “down” position at all times.
+• Make sure toilet lids are secured in the down position at all times.

-Also, set your water heater to 120 F, or to the manufacturer’s recommended setting.
+Also, set your water heater to 120 degrees F, or to the manufacturer’s recommended setting.
 Before giving baby a bath, check the water temperature with your wrist or elbow to safeguard against accidental scalds.

 Make bedtime a safe time for keiki.